bcCOVID-19group/SIR-model-with-interventions/README.md

 ### Cedric Chauve, March 28, 2020

-I repeated this approach with the SEIQR model developed by caroline, re-programmed in python.
+I repeated this approach with the SEIQR model developed by Caroline, re-programmed in python.